 "They all had their hair dyed platinum blond," Schillaci said.
 "And later that night, he ended up winning Video of the Year for 'The Real Slim Shady.'"

 And who can forget the classic couples who showed up arm-in-arm?

-Jennifer Lopez gave a special shout out to her then-boyfriend Puff Daddy while accepting her first moon man for Best Dance Video, and Britney Spears was still going strong with her relationship with Justin Timberlake.
+Jennifer Lopez -- who will be honored with the Video Vanguard Award at this year's show -- gave a special shout out to her then-boyfriend Puff Daddy while accepting her first moon man for Best Dance Video, and Britney Spears was still going strong with her relationship with Justin Timberlake.

 J.Lo and Puff dated for two years before calling it quits in 2001 and Britney and Justin were together for three years before going their separate ways in 2002.

 Beyonce, then 19 years old, had yet to start a romance with future husband Jay Z and she was still committed to Destiny's Child.
 The GRAMMY winner told ET 15 years ago that her mother Tina Knowles dressed the entire group for the show.

 "Being here is definitely a highlight," Beyonce told ET.
 "We're nominated for three awards."

 Destiny's Child enjoyed their win for Best R&B Video that year, but Limp Bizkit's Moonman for Best Rock Video was tainted by Tim Commerford.
 The Rage Against The Machine bassist climbed up scaffolding on stage during the band's acceptance speech and refused to come down.